Serbs vote in triple election set to keep populists in power

 Associated Press

-BELGRADE, Serbia (AP) — Voters in Serbia cast ballots Sunday in a triple election likely to keep in power a populist government in the Balkan country that has refused to impose sanctions on Russia over the war in Ukraine.
+BELGRADE, Serbia (AP) — Long lines formed in front of polling stations in Serbia on Sunday as voters cast ballots in a triple election that was projected to keep in power a populist government which has refused to impose sanctions on Russia over the war in Ukraine.

-Some 6.5 million voters are choosing the president, a new parliament and local authorities in the capital, Belgrade, and over a dozen other towns and municipalities.
+Some 6.5 million voters are choosing the president and a new parliament, as well as local authorities in the capital, Belgrade, and over a dozen other towns and municipalities.

 Opinion surveys ahead of the vote have predicted that President Aleksandar Vucic will win another five-year term and that his right-wing Serbian Progressive Party will yet again dominate the 250-member assembly.

-But opposition groups stand a chance to win the majority in Belgrade, analysts say.
+But opposition groups stand a chance of winning in Belgrade, analysts say.
 This would deal a serious blow to the populists’ decade-old unchallenged rule in Serbia.

+Opposition groups said Sunday multiple irregularities were spotted during the vote and that the ruling party was ready to use violence to prevent an opposition victory.
+An opposition leader was attacked outside Vucic’s party offices in a Belgrade suburb, suffering facial injuries.

 Vucic, a former ultranationalist who has boasted of close ties with Russian President Vladimir Putin, has sought to portray himself as a guarantor of stability amid the turmoil raging in Europe.